Security Deposit Laws in Louisiana

 Louisiana Security Deposit FAQ

-In Louisiana, the penalty for wrongfully withholding a security deposit is: Actual damages plus $200 or 2x the deposit, whichever is greater.
+- In Louisiana, the penalty for wrongfully withholding a security deposit is: Per § 9:3252 (as amended effective 2019), willful failure entitles tenant to recover the wrongfully withheld portion plus $300 OR 2x the wrongfully withheld amount, whichever is greater.
+Court may also award costs and attorney's fees.
+Failure to remit within 30 days of written demand constitutes willful failure.
 You can sue in small claims court to recover the deposit plus the statutory penalty.